 End of life care is different from senior or geriatric pet care.
 Geriatric and senior care is the focus of many general practice veterinarians.
-End of life care involves more education of the disease from the perspective of what to expect, more frequent communication with the family for support as changes happen more frequently, more frequent changes in pain medication, the arrangement of the house to help with mobility, making a personalized plan for end of life, nursing care, and religious/spiritual and psychological care of the family.
+End of life care involves more education of the disease from the perspective of what to expect as they approach death, more frequent communication with the family for support as changes happen more frequently, more frequent changes in pain medication, the arrangement of the house to help with mobility, making a personalized plan for end of life, nursing care, and religious/spiritual and psychological care of the family.
 Your regular veterinarian is an important part of our team for your pet, for the many aspects of veterinary care they provide.

 Regardless of whom you have guide you through this time, make sure they have further training in Animal Hospice and Palliative Medicine.

 How is animal hospice like human hospice?

 There are many aspects of human hospice that we incorporate into our care of your animal.
 In human hospice, there is a diagnosis of terminal disease, the cessation of trying to cure and preparation for the decline of life.
 In pet hospice, we have a similar process, involving palliative care for the patient, grief counseling, spiritual care for the family.
 Palliative care starts with managing the animal's pain and discomfort, adjusting their nutrition, hydration, bedding, living quarters, monitoring their ability to breath, ability to get around so they can have more good days than bad, more quality time with you and your family.
 Palliative care is available at the end of life for our pets.

 Hospice also involves discussing grief and finding grief counseling for those who need more help to work through their grief.
 Veterinarians are not trained to deal with in-depth counseling and we would help you find someone trained to help through a grieving process.
 Spiritual support is also important and we will work with your personal beliefs and refer for spiritual counseling.

 We also make an individualized plan for different aspects of your pet's disease so that you will know what to do, when it may be time to consider euthanasia.